×

 We asked people living in Hong Kong to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "We had friends living here who advised us well on what to bring.
 We did bring way too much furniture though.
 HK apartments are generally smaller than apartments/houses in the USA and you won't need as much furniture.
 Plus, it's fun to have furniture custom-made here, so you will want to be able to have room for that!
 DO bring your beds and bed linens, though.
-Leave all of your appliances in the USA - you'll need a transformer to work them and it's not worth it," replied a member in Hong Kong.
+Leave all of your appliances in the USA - you'll need a transformer to work them and it's not worth it," explained one expat living in Hong Kong, Hong Kong.

 View More Answers